organicrails/organicrails.github.io/_posts/2015-08-14-Voicewall.md

 end
 {% endhighlight %}

-RSpec utilizes a lot of human-understandable languages.
+RSpec utilizes a lot of human-readable languages.
 Reading the test out loud, we see that this test is checking whether a valid Voice factory has been created.
 RSpec utilizes `expect(...).to` a lot.

 In some other tutorials, you might see `should` instead, which is now deprecated.

 Here, `expect(FactoryGirl.create(:voice)).to` is expecting the creation of **:voice** to be something.
 Reading on, this test is expecting the creation of **:voice** to be valid, aka there is indeed a Voice factory that has been created.

 {% highlight ruby%}
 it "is invalid without title" do